Skip to Content

 By using succession sowing and closer spacing, you can grow almost every vegetable you eat during the year.

-If you have a large garden you could create a growing list based on the vegetables you buy more often, and grow the vegetables that you are more likely to eat.
+If you have a large garden, you could create a growing list based on the vegetables you buy more often and grow the vegetables you are more likely to eat.

 But whatever you decide to grow, understanding vegetable groups and crop rotation is very important in a large vegetable garden.

-This growing list is a valuable part of planning a large vegetable garden as it splits the year into definite tasks, that month by month will help you to keep on top of the sowing, planting, and harvesting tasks.
+This growing list is a valuable part of planning a large vegetable garden as it splits the year into definite tasks that, month by month, will help you keep on top of the sowing, planting, and harvesting tasks.

-And whatever your plan suggests it is a good idea to sow at least 30% more than you need to cover any germination failures or plant losses.
+Whatever your plan suggests, it is a good idea to sow at least 30% more than you need to cover any germination failures or plant losses.

 Vegetable sowing the right way

-You will also need to decide what you will need to sow in one go, and what you would sow in succession.
-In our plan, almost all the vegetable plants would be sown when suggested, for example, we need 120 leeks, 40 calabrese (broccoli), and about 12 courgettes (zucchini), so at the earliest opportunity the plan gives us, we would sow enough seeds to provide us with these plants.
+You will also need to decide what you will need to sow in one go and what you will sow in succession.
+In our plan, almost all the vegetable plants would be sown when suggested.
+For example, we need 120 leeks, 40 calabrese (broccoli), and about 12 courgettes (zucchini), so at the earliest opportunity the plan gives us, we would sow enough seeds to provide us with these plants.

-We don’t count out each seed: instead, we would scatter sow small seeds and double sow larger ones, thinning out the seedlings so that we had the right number of plants.
+We don’t count each seed: instead, we scatter sow small seeds and double sow larger ones, thinning out the seedlings so that we have the right number of plants.

-Our plan also directs us to sow over 60 lettuces from the beginning of March, which of course would not be a good idea.
-Lettuces tend to take a few months to mature, but will only be edible for a few weeks, so unless you can eat 20 lettuces a week you are better off staggering your sowing.
+Our plan also directs us to sow over 60 lettuces from the beginning of March, which would not be a good idea.
+Lettuces tend to take a few months to mature but will only be edible for a few weeks, so unless you can eat 20 lettuces a week, you are better off staggering your sowing.
 This is known as succession sowing.

-We tend to sow lettuces every 3 weeks, sowing enough for a 3 week period.
-If you would eat 3 lettuce per week, you will need 9 plants plus some for losses.
-You’ll need some seed sowing trays (these are my favorites)
+We tend to sow lettuce every three weeks, sowing enough for a three-week period.
+If you eat three lettuces per week, you will need nine plants plus some for losses.
+You’ll need some seed-sowing trays.

-Of course, sowing 12 seeds in individual cells will be a real fiddle, so instead scatter sow on each cell and pinch out all but the strongest seedling as they germinate.
+Of course, sowing 12 seeds in individual cells will be a real fiddle, so instead, scatter sow on each cell and pinch out all but the strongest seedlings as they germinate.

 Allotment Gardening Tips

-An allotment garden, also known as a community garden, is a piece of land intended for growing vegetables.
+An allotment or community garden is a piece of land intended for growing vegetables.

 Community gardeners are renowned for their resourcefulness: you can see some amazing and odd structures cropping up on different allotment plots.
 From wacky scarecrows to makeshift sheds.
-These initially overgrown sites, under the care of passionate gardeners, transform into some of the neatest looking summer gardens you could find.
+Under the care of passionate gardeners, these initially overgrown sites transform into some of the neatest looking summer gardens you could find.

 The great thing about an allotment is that you are surrounded by years and years of experience, and the social community of like-minded people makes allotment gardening great fun.